pgrau/quotes/README.md

 1. Install and configure all the dependencies and bring up the project executing:
    `make dev`
-2. You can execute the tests executing:
+2. Execute the tests executing:
    `make test`

 ## 👩‍💻 Project explanation